Apartment Room Share NYC: The Ultimate Renting Guide

 Huge differences from year to year may raise a red flag.

-This also might be a tricky situation for freelancers or business-owners who on paper are operating at a loss for tax purposes.
+This also might be a tricky situation for freelancers or business-owners who, on paper, are operating at a loss for tax purposes.

 If you are a student (with no income) or a foreign national, you can try paying 6-12 months upfront or get a domestic guarantor.